IBM/MAX-Image-Caption-Generator-Web-App/README.md

 ### Setting up the MAX Model

-Note: The set of instructions in this section are a modified version of the one found on the [Image Caption Generator Project Page](https://github.com/IBM/MAX-Image-Caption-Generator)
+> NOTE: The set of instructions in this section are a modified version of the one found on the [Image Caption Generator Project Page](https://github.com/IBM/MAX-Image-Caption-Generator)

 #### 1. Build the Model